-What major events impacted the markets in Q2?
-The professionals of Arthur J. Gallagher & Co.'s Institutional Investment & Fiduciary Services practice (Gallagher Fiduciary Advisors, LLC) presented a 50-minute webinar highlighting the capital market changes in the second quarter.
+The professionals of Arthur J. Gallagher & Co.'s Institutional Investment & Fiduciary Services practice (Gallagher Fiduciary Advisors, LLC) presented a 60-minute webinar highlighting the capital market changes in the third quarter.

 “Disaster Planning for Employee Benefits” published in the October 2018 issue of Benefits Magazine.

 Complex real estate transactions gone awry can produce lengthy litigation.
 Even low value, frivolous situations can quickly become protracted litigation with large dollars being spent on what seems like endless defense.

 Privately held real estate companies often have structures that don’t fit the traditional corporate mold.
 Understand professional liability in the world of real estate and hospitality.

 The U.S. and Canada Make a Deal, U.S. Employment Market Update, Global Interest Rates on the Rise.